""

 Requirements

-To earn Honors in the Major, students are required to take at least 20 honors credits.
-In addition, students must take HORT 289 Honors Independent Study, HORT 681 Senior Honors Thesis and HORT 682 Senior Honors Thesis when completing their thesis project; please see the Honors Program page for more information.
-The Department of Horticulture also works collaboratively to strongly support students through the Honors in Research program.
+To earn honors in the major, students are required to take at least 20 honors credits.
+In addition, students must take HORT 289 Honors Independent Study, HORT 681 Senior Honors Thesis and HORT 682 Senior Honors Thesis when completing their thesis project; please see the honors program page for more information.
+The Department of Plant and Agroecosystems Sciences also works collaboratively to strongly support students through the honors in research program.

 University Degree Requirements